flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-a-pixel-is-not-a-pixel/index.md

 So much so I even made a [podcast episode][code-ui-ep] about that topic.

 One of the reasons why seems to be common across different kinds of systems.
-It's not GUI-specific.
 That reason is poor API design.
-Specifically poor balance of *control* vs *ease-of-use* over the space of use cases.
+Specifically poor balance of *control* vs *ease-of-use* over the set of use cases.

+Most of the examples in this post will be from web frontend development.
+Although this issue is not GUI-specific.
+It's a generic problem in API design.

 ## The lost art of geometry